artsy/artsy.github.io/_posts/2016-08-18-On-Emission.markdown

 Another node project can have Emission as a dependency - then can access our `Container`s, `Component`s and `Route`s.
 A container is a [Relay container][relay_cont], a component is a [React Component][react_component] and a Route is a [Relay Route][relay_route].

-The thing that's interesting from the integration side, is that each `Container` is effectively a View Controller that React Native provides to a host application.
+The thing that's interesting from the integration side, is that each `Container` is effectively a View Controller that Emission provides to a host application.
+React Native ignores  the concept of View Controllers from the Cocoa world, so we have an [ARComponentViewController][arcomponent] which is subclassed for each exposed `Component` class.

 #### The iOS App